kkruel8100/GifTastic/README.md

 # GifTastic

-### The app uses the GIPHY API to make a duynamic web page that populates with gifs of extreme sports.
+### The app uses the GIPHY API to make a dynamic web page that populates with gifs of extreme sports.
 The app calls the GIPHY API and uses Javascript an jQuery to change the HTML of the website.

 #### How the app works: